-You will be forgiven if it’s not the first thing on your mind when booking your next holiday, but ignoring a pre-existing medical condition when arranging travel insurance could be the single most eye-wateringly expensive mistake you’ll ever make.
+You will be forgiven if it’s not the first thing on your mind when booking your next holiday, but ignoring travel insurance and pre-existing medical conditions could be the single most eye-wateringly expensive mistake you'll ever make.

 Did you know that in-patient treatment abroad can easily run into hundreds if not thousands per day?
 The Association of British Travel Agents (ABI) revealed figures in 2017 that would have you quaking in your boots.
 Like £768,000 for medical treatment and repatriation for a traveller in the US who suffered a stroke; and £81,000 for treating pancreatitis in Greece.
 Even a flight home with a doctor escort could set you back over £10,000, and an air ambulance, over £20,000.

 It’s easy to assume that your medical conditions won’t cause you a problem, but doing so can have disastrous repercussions and may invalidate your travel policy if you haven’t complied with the insurance declaration requirements.
 It may be more difficult, or more expensive to buy insurance that covers your pre-existing conditions, but it may be a drop in the ocean compared to the medical costs you’ll face if you have a problem.

 This is an illness or medical condition that you have previously had symptoms, advice or treatment for.
 The exact definition and declaration requirements vary a lot by travel insurance policy so always check carefully before you buy.
 NEVER withhold details of a pre-existing condition, or this could invalidate your policy.